moonydog12/React-Projects/readme.md

 - When using events object in event handlers, we get access to a **synthetic event object**(React makes sure events work the same way across browsers)

 - Most **synthetic event bubble**

+## React hooks

+### What are react hooks?

+Special built-in functions that allow us to 'hook' into React internals:

+- Creating & accessing **state** from Fiber tree
+- Registering **side effects** in Fiber tree
+- Manual DOM selection
+- More...

+It Enables reusing of non-visual logic: we can compose multiple hooks into our own custom hooks

+### The RULES of hooks

+1. Only call hooks at the top level
+2. Only call hooks from React functions